-The Company generates its inbound cash flow through the collection of revenues being charged to its customers monthly.
-The Company's share of cash generated through North American turnkey contracts is being delivered through regular monthly settlements of net collections of customers' revenues less NPI's or Pollard's share of costs contributed by us to support delivery commitments.
+The Company generates its inbound cash flow through the collection of revenue being charged to its customers monthly.
+The Company's share of cash generated through North American turnkey contracts is being delivered through regular monthly settlements of net collections of customers' revenues less NPI's or Pollard's share of costs contributed by us to support the Joint Venture delivery commitments.